 There are a number of useful predicate functions for slots.
 If you use these predicate functions to test for appropriate values to functions, your program will be more robust against crashes.
 In general, if a function does not return TRUE, it returns FALSE.
-Slot functions provided by CLIPS include:

-class-slot-exists: Returns TRUE if the class slot exists.

-slot-existp: Returns TRUE if the instance slot exists.

-slot-boundp: Returns TRUE if the specified slot has a value.

-instance-address: Returns the machine address at which the specified instance is stored.
+class-slot-existp Returns TRUE if the class slot exists slot-existp Returns TRUE if the instance slot exists slot-boundp Returns TRUE if the specified slot has a value instance-address Returns the machine address at which the specified instance is stored.

-instance-name: Returns the name given an instance.

-instancep: Returns TRUE if its argument is an instance.

-instance-addressp: Returns TRUE if its argument is an instance address.

-instance-namep: Returns TRUE if its argument is an instance name.

-instance-existp: Returns TRUE if the instance exists.

-list-definstances: Lists all the definstances.

-ppdefinstances: Pretty-prints the definstance.

-watch instances: Allows you to watch instances being created and deleted.
+instance-name Returns the name given an address and vice versa instancep Returns TRUE if its argument is an instance instance-addresspReturns TRUE if its argument is an instance addressinstance-namepReturns TRUE if its argument is an instance name instance-existp Returns TRUE if instance exists list-definstancesLists all the definstances ppdefinstancesPretty-prints the definstance watch instances Allows you to watch instances being created and deleted.

-unwatch instances: Turns off watching instances.
+unwatch instances Turns off watching instances.

-save-instances: Saves instances to a file.

-load-instances: Loads instances from a file.

-undefinstances: Deletes the named definstance.
+save-instancesSave instances to a file load-instancesLoad instances to a file undefinstances Deletes the named definstance.

-Fascinating Facets
+Chapter 10 Fascinating Facets